jacob1338/Guide-Git-Github-Commands/Guide-GitGithub-Commands.md

 Warning: Do not initiate a repo inside of a repo.
 Before running 'git init',  use 'git status' to verify that you are not currently inside a repo.<br>

-If you happen to end up with nested repos, you can sort it out by deleting one of a doted folders (i.e. folder of .git)
+If you happen to end up with nested repos, you can sort it out by deleting one of a doted folders (i.e. folder of .git).

 Rule: make a folder for a project and then initialize git in that folder.